awsdocs/amazon-s3-userguide/doc_source/intro-lifecycle-rules.md

 Each rule consists of the following:
 + Rule metadata that include a rule ID, and status indicating whether the rule is enabled or disabled\.
 If a rule is disabled, Amazon S3 doesn't perform any actions specified in the rule\.
 + Filter identifying objects to which the rule applies\.
-You can specify a filter by using an object key prefix, one or more object tags, or both\.
+You can specify a filter by using object size, object key prefix, one or more object tags, or a combination of filters\.
 + One or more transition or expiration actions with a date or a time period in the object's lifetime when you want Amazon S3 to perform the specified action\.

 The following sections describe the XML elements in an S3 Lifecycle configuration\.
-For example configurations, see [Examples of lifecycle configuration](lifecycle-configuration-examples.md)\.
+For example configurations, see [Examples of S3 Lifecycle configuration](lifecycle-configuration-examples.md)\.

 ## ID element<a name="intro-lifecycle-rule-id"></a>